Chevrolet Silverado: 2015

-For the 2015 model year, the 6.2L EcoTec3 is now paired with the new 8-speed 8L90 transmission, offering a wider ratio spread with more closely spaced gears, quicker shifts, improved acceleration, and fuel economy.
+For the 2015 model year, the 6.2L EcoTec3 was paired with the new eight-speed 8L90 transmission, offering a wider ratio spread with more closely spaced gears, quicker shifts, improved acceleration, and fuel economy.
 The Silverado 2500HD/3500HD models carried over the 6.0L L96 flex-fuel capable Vortec engine combined with the 6L90E transmission, installed with engine oil and transmission fluid coolers for hauling/towing applications.
-The 6.6L Duramax also continued to be backed by the 6-speed Allison 1000 automatic.
+The 6.6L Duramax also continued to be backed by the six-speed Allison 1000 automatic.
 The LS trim made its return to the Silverado 1500, slotted between the Work Truck and LT trims.
 The 1500 Regular Cab Long Box model became available from the factory without a pickup bed (i.e., as a chassis cab).
 GM last offered its half-ton trucks as chassis cabs in 1980.

 The GMC Sierra 2500HD/3500HD were the first "heavy-duty" trucks to offer Adaptive Cruise Control (ACC), a Forward Collision Warning System (FCWS), and a Lane Departure Warning System (LDWS) available together as part of the available Driver Assist Package.
 The Driver Assist Package was standard equipment on the GMC Sierra 2500HD/3500HD Denali, and optional on most other Chevrolet Silverado and GMC Sierra 2500HD/3500HD models.
 Other new options for the Silverado and Sierra 2500HD/3500HD models included an eight-inch, full-color, reconfigurable LCD Driver Information Center (DIC) screen (for Sierra 2500HD/3500HD Denali models only), a 110-volt AC household-style power outlet, up to six available USB ports, an available eight-inch touchscreen infotainment system, and a power-sliding rear window with integrated defroster.

 In mid-year 2015, Chevrolet and GMC made enhancements to the all-new Silverado 2500HD/3500HD and Sierra 2500HD/3500HD.
 Some of these enhancements included a new OnStar telematics system with 4G LTE Wi-Fi capabilities, new wheel designs, new exterior paint color options, new exterior tow mirror designs, a USB port added the glove compartment of trucks equipped with a front bench seat, Duralife brake rotors, the availability of dual-150-amp and 220-amp alternators for models equipped with the 6.6-liter Duramax Turbodiesel V8 engine, an off-road information screen added to the instrument cluster of 4×4 models equipped with the Z71 or All-Terrain Packages (the latter is a GMC-only option), a Bi-Fuel Compressed Natural Gas (CNG) option for models equipped with the 6.0L Vortec gasoline V8 engine, a new All-Terrain Package available on SLE and SLT Double Cab and Crew Cab models (for GMC models only), a standard heavy-duty locking rear axle for all models, and the removal of HD Radio from the "up-level" IO5 and IO6 infotainment systems.
 A Regular Production Option (RPO) code of "AVF" on the Service Parts Identification sticker in the upper glove compartment distinguishes early-build 2015 models from their 2015.5 successors.